ChandlerSwift/aoc/aoc2021/README.md

 ```

 ### Required Rust version
-In general, I've been running with Rust 1.56.
-Day 18 requires Rust nightly for a
-destructuring assignment.
+Days 1-17 were tested with Rust 1.56.
 Days 19+ were tested with Rust 1.57.
+An
+early version of Day 18 required Rust 1.59 (nightly, at the time of writing) for
+a destructuring assignment.